A Tropical Pitcher Plant and Enzymes for Gluten Digestion

 It's important that someone with celiac disease does their best to eliminate gluten from their diet in order to reduce the chance of continual low-level inflammation in their intestine.

-Potential Problems With Following a Gluten-Free Diet
+Following a Gluten-Free Diet

 The gluten-free diet is sometimes difficult to follow, for a variety of reasons.